S2O: Static to Openable Enhancement for Articulated 3D Objects: Experiments

-\mypara{Results with ground truth segmentation.} To verify our heuristic-based motion prediction, we conduct experiments using ground truth segmentations on \pmopen. \Cref{tab:results-motion-main} shows that our heuristic works quite well when provided with ground truth segmentation. \Cref{tab:results-motion-heur-gt-cat} shows that on \pmopen, our heuristic works perfectly for drawers and almost perfectly for lids, with the exception of axis origin.
-Doors exhibit a larger variety of mobility arrangements and are more challenging for this simple heuristic method.
-The heuristic also works for \acd drawers and lids, but less so for doors which exhibit more variety in arrangement and articulation.
-There is space for improvement even in this setting where oracle segmentations are provided.
-Overall, our heuristics work well and can achieve accurate motion predictions on ground truth segmentation.
+\textit{How well does heuristic motion prediction work?} To verify our heuristic motion prediction, we conduct experiments using ground truth segmentations. \Cref{tab:results-motion-main-f1,tab:results-motion-main-hssd-f1} (bottom rows) show \heurmot works quite well.
+We examine the performance for different part types in \cref{tab:results-motion-heur-gt-cat}.
+On \pmopen, \heurmot works perfectly for drawers and almost perfectly for lids, with the exception of axis origin, but has lower performance on doors.
+Doors are more challenging as they exhibit various mobility arrangements.
+We see a similar trend for \acd where \heurmot also works well for drawers and lids, but again less so for doors.

-\mypara{Results with predicted segmentation.} We compare our heuristic motion prediction against two learned methods (\opdformer and \stom) on predicted segmentation in \cref{tab:results-motion-main}.
-As \opdformer and \stom both include part segmentation as part of their method, we use the segmentation predicted by the method itself.
-For our heuristic-based motion prediction, we use predictions from various learning-based segmentation methods. \Cref{tab:results-motion-main} shows that our heuristic-based method gives the best macro-average MAO.
-When using \opdformer for segmentation, our heuristic motion prediction outperforms the learned \opdformer. \stom has the lowest error for matched parts but it underpredicts parts and has the lowest recall.
-Analogous trends are exhibited on \acd in \cref{tab:results-motion-main-hssd}.
-Overall, performance is lower due to the dataset complexity, but our heuristic combined with PC-based segmentation outperforms learned \opdformer predictions by a large margin.
+\textit{How does our heuristic compare to learned methods on predicted segmentations?} In \cref{tab:results-motion-main-f1,tab:results-motion-main-hssd-f1}, we compare the performance of our heuristic-based motion prediction with different segmentations.
+With the best-performing segmentation method \ogroup, our \heurmot outperforms learned \stom across all metrics except origin error (OE), where \stom achieves slightly better performance.
+However, the number of matched parts is very small for \stom.
+We note that \heurmot outperforms \gammagroup when given \ogroup segmentation.
+To disentangle the impact of better segmentation, we also compare using \gammagroup segmentation with our motion heuristic.
+Even in this setting, the heuristic outperforms the learned baseline. \cref{tab:results-motion-main-hssd-f1} shows that on \acd our heuristic still manages to generalize on par with \gammagroup. \gammagroup, however, achieves significantly lower axis error.
+Overall, performance is lower due to the dataset complexity.